 When creating Reels, keep it simple while providing valuable content and staying true to your brand.

-I could write an entire other blog post about the difference between feeling authentic and feeling awkward or afraid of creating video content.
-But to keep this short and get to how I batch my reels, I want to remind you that in the beginning it can feel awkward to get in front of your phone, filming yourself for video.
+I could write another blog post about the difference between feeling authentic and feeling awkward or afraid of creating video content.
+But to keep this short and get to how I batch my reels for Instagram, I want to remind you that in the beginning, it can feel awkward to get in front of your phone, filming yourself for video.
 I get it.
 That doesn’t mean you aren’t being yourself, it simply means you’re pushing yourself.
 The difference is when you create a reel that doesn’t align with your style, personality or beliefs.

 Okay, now we are ready to get into the meat of this article.

-Here are my simple steps to batching your reels for Instagram.
+Here are my simple steps for batching your reels for Instagram.

-Batching Your Reels Step #1.
+Batching Your Instagram Reels Step #1.
 Plan out content for 5-10 reels.

 Before picking up a phone to create a video, have a plan!
 Come up with topics, outline what each reel will cover, list those 3 tips, or what the reel will feel like.